gitorious/ce-installer/README.md

 ### How do I add users?

-If your installation runs in public mode users can create accounts for themselves.
-Otherwise users cannot simply register from the web front-page: you'll have to add new users yourself.
+Unless your installation is running in public mode, users cannot simply register from the web front-page: you'll have to add new users yourself.
 The are 2 ways to do this.

 One way is to click on "Users" link in Gitorious web app (link visible only to admins) to access user management page.